readthedocs/readthedocs.org/docs/tutorial/index.rst

-To sign up for a Read the Docs account, navigate to the `Sign Up page <https://readthedocs.org/accounts/signup/>`_ and choose the option "Sign up with GitHub".
+To sign up for a Read the Docs account, navigate to the `Sign Up page <https://readthedocs.org/accounts/signup/>`_ and choose the option :guilabel:`Sign up with GitHub`.
-On the authorization page, click the green "Authorize readthedocs" button.
+On the authorization page, click the green :guilabel:`Authorize readthedocs` button.

 .. figure:: /_static/images/tutorial/github-authorization.png
    :width: 60%